 We actively evaluate interest rate risk in connection with our lending, investing and deposit activities.
-In an effort to better manage interest rate risk, we have deemphasized the origination of residential mortgage loans, and have increased our emphasis on the origination of nonresidential real estate loans, multi-family mortgage loans, and commercial loans and commercial leases.
+In an effort to better manage interest rate risk, we have deemphasized the origination of residential mortgage loans, and have increased our emphasis on the origination of nonresidential real estate loans, multi-family residential real estate loans, and commercial loans and commercial leases.
 In addition, depending on market interest rates and our capital and liquidity position, we generally sell all or a portion of our longer-term, fixed-rate residential loans, and usually on a servicing-retained basis.
 Further, we primarily invest in shorter-duration securities, which generally have lower yields compared to longer-term investments.
-Shortening the average maturity of our interest-earning assets by increasing our investments in shorter-term loans and securities, as well as loans with variable rates of interest, helps to better match the maturities and interest rates of our assets and liabilities, thereby reducing the exposure of our net interest income to changes in market interest rates.
+Shortening the average maturity of our interest-earning assets by increasing our investments in shorter-term loans and securities, as well as loans with variable rates of interest, helps to better match the maturities and interest rates.
 Finally, we have classified all of our investment portfolio as available-for sale so as to provide flexibility in liquidity management.

 We utilize a combination of analyses to monitor the Bank's exposure to changes in interest rates.
 The economic value of equity analysis is a model that estimates the change in net portfolio value ("NPV") over a range of interest rate scenarios.
 NPV is the discounted present value of expected cash flows from assets, liabilities and off-balance-sheet contracts.
 In calculating changes in NPV, we assume estimated loan prepayment rates, reinvestment rates and deposit decay rates that seem most likely based on historical experience during prior interest rate changes.
+As of December 31, 2024, the Company was in compliance with the policy guidelines.